Kids Blossom OT (Standard)

 Our Assessment Process

-2. Completion of our pre-assessment questionnaires
+2. Completion of pre-assessment questionnaires

-4. Assessment of your child
+4. OT assessment of your child

-5. Assessment feedback and therapy planning session
+5. Parent and caregiver therapy planning session

-6. OT assessment report (if required)
+6. OT report (if required)

-8. Observations in other settings (as required)
+7. Observations in other environments

 Funding Options